Department of Interdisciplinary and Special Programs

 [3 credit hours]

-This course is designed as a foundational course for University College for all IDVP and Liberal Studies degree program students.
+This course is designed as a foundational course for University College for all University Studies (UNVI) and Liberal Studies degree program students.
 It is the required prerequisite course for students needing to take the Senior Capstone (AL 4950 or AL 4940) courses.
 It is a review of the research process course designed for undergraduate students majoring in all disciplines.
 It emphasizes the fundamentals of conducting college-level research and the practice of writing about and properly citing that process.

 AL 4940 Field Experiences and Internship